magento/architecture/design-documents/storefront/pricing.md

 Consequences:
 - Aggregation functions like facets in search service will not work properly for products with large amount of prices.
 Only default or limited number of prices will be available for faceting.
 - Second request obviously affects performance.
 A good news, performance will be affected only in queries which fetch products with large amount of prices.
 Other queries or slices with small products will not be affected.

-### Synchronization with monolith

-One of the goals of `price books` is to speedup reindex process.
-Existing reindex process lives in the monolith and prepares the prices for luma storefront exclusively.
-The data produced by this indexer is useless for the new storefront, so old indexer should be disabled for the installation which uses the new storefront exclusively.

 ## Scenarios